 What Is A Flat Head Syndrome?

-Flat head syndrome, also called plagiocephaly, is a condition where one part of the baby’s soft skull flattens, giving an abnormal shape to the head (1).
+Flat head syndrome, also called plagiocephaly, is a developmental condition where one part of the baby’s soft skull flattens, giving an abnormal shape to the head (1).
 Either the back or the sides of the skull can become flat, and the location determines the type of flat head syndrome that the baby has.

 Types Of Flat Head Syndrome